Gordon Ramsay Steak

 Desserts run the gamut from cheese plates to chocolate cake with stops at blueberry cheesecake, peach ice cream sandwiches, Bing cherry upside down cake, and banana toffee tarts with caramel.
 We settled on the sticky toffee pudding with brown sugar and brown butter ice cream and couldn’t have been more pleased with our choice.

 Prices are definitely on the high side.
-Starters run $15-26 and that’s before you get to the $290 caviar presentations, steaks are $48-$78, other entrees from $41-$55, sides all in the $12-$13, and desserts in the $13-$16 range.
+Starters are all around $20 and that’s before you get to the $300+ caviar presentations, steaks start at around $50 and go up over $100, other entrees start around $30 and go up from tehre, sides all in the $12-$13, and desserts in the $13-$16 range.
 With tax, tip, and drinks you’re looking at $100 per person easily.
 Granted, that’s not out of line with other high-end steakhouses and restaurants on The Strip, but it’s still pretty darned expensive for a meal that, while satisfying, didn’t wow.